hhpamu/hhpamu.github.io/_portfolio/portfolio-5.md

 ---

 This is a  passion project, currently in progress, to explore and learn about Unmanned Aerial Vehicles (UAVs) and their applications.
-The current application focus is on mapping and surveying physical structures—potential future applications of such technology range from exploring geological structures and aiding search & rescue operations.
-I am still finishing the drone and acquiring the LiDAR sensors during breaks between semesters.
-Some of the parts I used are:
+The current application focus is on mapping and surveying physical structures<!--—potential future applications of such technology range from exploring geological structures and aiding search & rescue operations-->.
+I am still working on the drone <!--and acquiring the LiDAR sensors during breaks--> between semesters.
+I am currently constrained by time and money to finish this project.
+Some of the parts I used so far:

 * iFlight SucceX-E F4 MPU6000 Flight Controller GPS F4 FC Built-in OSD BEC Current Sensor Black Box
 * iFlight SucceX-E 45A BLHeli_S 4-in-1 ESC 2-6s Electronic Speed Controller Support DSHOT600